featurevisor/featurevisor/docs/groups.md

 You want to run them both together in production, but you do not want to expose both of them together to any single user.

 That's what "mutually exclusive" means here.
-They will never overlap.
+They will never overlap for the same user.

 You can take advantage of groups in Featurevisor to achieve this exclusions list.